santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

 Regarding the project repository—defined as upstream above—the idea is to keep a structure of branches as simple as possible.
 In the ideal world, the master branch only receives well-tested changes, so it is stable.
 In other words, the confidence in master branch stability relies on the confidence on the tests and code reviews.

 ---
-**From now on, the rest of the section does not apply to this project, but could be useful for code repositories**.
-This is just an example to show different points that should be covered, of course the specific approach each project may want to take for each of them can be different depending on their needs.
+_**From now on, the rest of the section does not apply to this project, but could be useful for bigger repositories**.
+This is just an example to show different points that should be covered, of course the specific approach each project may want to take for each of them can be different depending on their needs._

 ---